MyelophOne/vite-plugin-purgecss/README.md

 As @mojojoejo/vite-plugin-purgecss has been depreceated.

 This plugin is with actual updated dependencies.
+Can be used with Nuxt3.

 ## 📦 Install